Pumpkin Pie From Scratch

 Baking a pie crust prior to adding the filling is called blind baking.
 When a pie crust is blind baked, the filling won’t make it soggy.

 A telltale sign that your pumpkin pie is done is that it will be puffed in the center.
-The center should still be slightly jiggly as it will continue baking for a bit when it’s removed from the oven.
+The center should still be slightly jiggly as it will continue baking for a bit once it’s removed from the oven.

 You can insert a cake tester or the tip of the knife into the center of the pie to test for doneness if you prefer.
 If it comes out clean, the pie is done.

 If your pumpkin pie has cracked, it has been over baked.
-Don’t worry however as it will still taste great!
+Don’t worry, however as it will still taste great!
 Simply cover it with whipped cream and your secret is safe. 🙂

 Definitely!
 I actually recommend baking your pumpkin pie from scratch the day before, as it’s better after it’s been chilled completely in the refrigerator.